Frequently Asked Questions

 A: Undergraduate students who are matriculated in a degree program and enrolled at least half time are eligible to participate.
-Many financial aid recipients are offered the opportunity for Campus Employment as part of their financial aid award.
-Award letters will indicate federal or institutional student employment, with preference given to students with federally funded employment in the initial hiring process.
+Many financial aid recipients are offered the opportunity for campus employment as part of their financial aid package.
+Financial aid letters/notifications will indicate federal or institutional campus employment, with preference given to students with federally funded employment in the initial hiring process.

 Q: How do I apply for a job on campus?

 A: Students interested in applying for campus employment may do so by contacting departments directly to inquire about any available job opportunities.
-Students may also review the list of openings in the Financial Aid Office, as well as on the Campus Employment website.
-Once a student reviews the openings and chooses a position of interest, he or she should contact the department directly for specific application instructions.
+Students may review the list of openings on the Campus Employment website or Presence.
+Once a student reviews the openings and chooses a position of interest, the student should contact the department directly for specific application instructions.
 Students should be prepared to complete an application and/or an interview.

 Q: Who makes the hiring decision?